 A group for students who do not identify with society’s normative gender or

-sexual roles and their allies, EROS provides a social space where
+sexual roles and their allies, the FPA provides a social space where

 students can feel free to express their gender and sexual identifications in a

 non-judgmental environment and receive support from other students.
-Connect with EROS.
+Connect with FPA.

 Women's, Gender, and Sexuality Resource Center